gcfntnu/mol8012-2019/README.md

 # Practical bioinformatics

-1. Log into the server by goint to following url (mol-8012.gcf.sigma2.no)
+1. Log into the server by goint to following [server] (mol-8012.gcf.sigma2.no)

 Hopefully you will now see this screen: (screenshots/login.png)